The Complexity of Phylogeny Constraint Satisfaction Problems: Main Results

 \subsection{Algebraic-Topological Dichotomy}

-We have seen in Section~\ref{sect:classification} that for the study of reducts $\Gamma$ of $(\mL;C)$, the situation where the relation $C$ is primitive positive definable in $\Gamma$ is most important.
-An indeed, for this situation we have many characterisations of those $\Gamma$ that have a binary symmetric polymorphism modulo endomorphisms, presented in Theorem~\ref{thm:pre-main} below.
-In the case that $\Gamma$ has finite relational signature, the equivalent items in Theorem~\ref{thm:pre-main} describe precisely those $\Gamma$ where $\Csp(\Gamma)$ is in P (unless P=NP; compare with Theorem~\ref{thm:main-polym}).
+We have seen in Section~\ref{sect:classification} that for the study of reducts $\Gamma$ of $(\mL;C)$, the situation where the relation $C$ is primitive positive definable in $\Gamma$ is the most important.
+We will next characterise those $\Gamma$ that have binary symmetric polymorphisms modulo endomorphisms. \begin{theorem} Let $\Gamma$ be reduct of $(\mL;C)$ such that $C \in \langle \Gamma \rangle$.
+Then the following are equivalent. \begin{enumerate} \item The relation $N$ does not have a primitive positive definition in $\Gamma$. \item All relations with a primitive positive definition in $\Gamma$ are free, separated, and induce an affine split relation. \item All relations in $\langle\Gamma\rangle$ are affine Horn. \item $\Gamma$ is preserved by the binary operation $\tx$. \item $\Gamma$ has a binary polymorphism $f$ and endomorphisms $e_1,e_2$ such that